 This level of support is often best taken advantage of in a boarding environment.
 With access to teaching staff during ‘out of office’ hours boarding pupils can engage with their teachers in a more informal setting.
 The benefit to this level of access is the ability to speak with subject teachers about areas of concern outside of a classroom setting at any point in the school week.
 Boarding also allows staff to truly get to know and understand each individual pupil and their unique abilities.
 A well-established and effective pastoral system can go a long way to helping a dyslexic pupil achieve their full potential.

 Finding the right school can be a frustrating and difficult experience but once the right school is found a child’s life can change in a profoundly positive way.
 St David’s pupil Jack’s well-publicised experience is proof of this.
 After being rejected from 30 different schools and struggling even to spell his own name, Jack started St David’s College disillusioned with his education.
-Six years on Jack has gained nine GCSEs, is working toward his A levels and has won a Welsh national award for his GCSE Design and Technology project.
+Since then Jack has gained nine GCSEs, won a Welsh national award for his GCSE Design and Technology project, gained an A level indesign and technology, distinctions in BTECs in science and production design and a place at Swansea University to study automotive design.
 Jack is proof that finding the right school with the right support can unlock potential that lies buried beneath the banner of dyslexia.
 You can read more about Jack’s story here: http://www.getreading.co.uk/news/local-news/ascot-explorer-jack-harley-walsh-speaks-9316354

 For parents who discover their child is dyslexic there are some great resources to help find the right school and also useful advice.
 CReSTeD produces a register of specialist schools and can give parents guidance and reassurance.
 The British Dyslexia Association’s website is also an excellent resource for advice and information.